 10.)
 The signboard in front of the Main Street Presbyterian Church promises the answer to the Chik-Fil-A controversy during the coming Sunday’s sermon.
 You may find yourself curious enough to actually get up on a Sunday morning, dress nicely, and attend, thinking maybe the town is less conservative than you thought.
 Careful there, also.
 The pews will be awash with white hair.
 You’ll be suddenly sorry you are now 10 feet into the sanctuary and it’s too late to turn around – because you are a new face, and everyone is looking at you.
 You will hear words like “Abomination” and “Burn in Hell”.
 But everybody will be real friendly otherwise.

 11.)
 Roads will be named for actual qualities that they possess rather than inflated names intended to make you feel inflated to live on them (such as “Renaissance Court” and “Shakespeare Lane”).
-They will have names like “Possum Hollow Road”.
-Because when the road was named, there actually WAS a possum infestation there.
+They will have names like “Possum Hollow Road” or “Woodchuck Road”.
+Because there actually WAS a possum infestation Possum Hollow Road, and there currently ARE woodchucks all over Woodchuck Road.

 12.)
 You will also arouse suspicion if it’s found out you’ve ever been to a foreign place other than, perhaps, the Lancaster Outlet Malls with a local bus tour.
 And unless you enjoy uncomfortable silences, don’t mention traveling alone to distant foreign countries.
 I worked with women who told me they won’t get into elevators alone and would never consider getting in a car and driving 52 miles to the nearest big city alone.
 And if you want to practice your low-intermediate-level French with anyone for an upcoming trip, that’s, at minimum, 104 miles to-and-from the nearest 1-hour “MeetUp” group in Pittsburgh.